thosgood/this-weeks-finds/markdown/201-250/week229.md

 In fact, these two specially nice locations for branch points correspond to the two most symmetrical lattices in the plane: the square one and the hexagonal one.
-I talked about these in \"[week125](week125.html)\" - they\'re really important in the theory of elliptic functions, and even in string theory.
+I talked about these in ["Week 125"](#week125) - they're really important in the theory of elliptic functions, and even in string theory.

 Anyway: for any parallelogram we can make a map of the Earth that tiles the plane, with tiles shaped like this parallelogram.
-A cool thing about these maps is that they\'re all \"conformal\" - they preserve angles except at the branch points.
-If you want to show off, you express this by saying \"elliptic functions are complex analytic\".
+A cool thing about these maps is that they're all "conformal" - they preserve angles except at the branch points.
+If you want to show off, you express this by saying "elliptic functions are complex analytic".

-But now I\'m digressing a little.
-Let\'s get back on track.
+But now I'm digressing a little.
+Let's get back on track.
 What does all this have to do with rational tangles??

 Recall my puzzle from last time.
-We build rational tangles by starting with the trivial one, which we call \"zero\"
+We build rational tangles by starting with the trivial one, which we call "zero"

       |   |
       |   |